Skip to main content

 1

-Open LLM Controls → Rate Limits and click Create Rate Limit
+Open LLM Management → Rate Limits and click Create Rate Limit

 The dialog appears with the same scope picker pattern as Budgets.